vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 Yes.
 You can replace the certificates in the vTPM using the vSphere APIs or the vSphere Client UI.
 Most use cases do not require any configuration or alteration of these default certificates, as guest OSes have been tested to work well with them.

+### We replaced the VMware Certificate Authority certificates with our own.
+How do I replace the old vTPM certificates with the new certificates?

+This is unnecessary.
+The guest OS installer overwrote the vTPM with the new certificates.
+Changes to the vTPM certificates after guest OS installation will endanger the availability of the guest operating system, just the same as if you cleared the TPM on a physical server.

+### Can I clear the vTPM?

+Yes, by deleting the vTPM device and re-adding it.

 ### How do I configure the vTPM on the virtual machine?

 The vTPM can be configured using the virtual BIOS interfaces inside the VM, just as you might do with physical hardware.
 It is rare that you would need to configure anything to use the vTPM, though.